BinaryMoon/ninja-sparks/collections/_posts/2026/2026-06-01-issue-36-pokemon-audiomass-aha.md

 ### [How the Mina the Hollower Art Was Made](https://www.yachtclubgames.com/blog/the-art-of-the-game/)

 Mina the Hollower is a new game from Yacht Club Games, the makers of Shovel Knight.
 It's a 2D action adventure game with a Game Boy Color-inspired aesthetic.
-This article looks at some of the technical considerations and how things differ between this and a classic Game Boy game.
-As a game developer, I found this look at some of the technical aspects fascinating.
+This article looks at some of the technical considerations and how things differ from a real Game Boy game.
+As a game developer, I found the technical details fascinating.

 ### [How Your Brain Creates Aha Moments and Why They Stick](https://www.quantamagazine.org/how-your-brain-creates-aha-moments-and-why-they-stick-20251105/)

 This is a really interesting article about how our brains create "Aha!" moments, and why they are so memorable.
 A new brain scan study suggests they are more than just a feeling.
 When people recognised hidden images, their brains lit up in ways linked to emotion, pattern recognition, and memory.

-Even more interestingly, the ideas that arrived with a flash of insight were far more likely to stick in people’s memories days later.
-It turns out your brain really does treat sudden realisations differently, which perhaps explains why solving a puzzle, spotting a hidden pattern, or finally understanding something can feel weirdly satisfying.
+Even more interestingly, ideas that arrived with a flash of insight were far more likely to stick in people’s memories days later.
+It turns out your brain really does treat sudden realisations differently, which perhaps explains why solving a puzzle or finally understanding something can feel weirdly satisfying.

 ### [Papercraft Spaceship](https://www.artstation.com/artwork/gRE4Am)

 I love papercrafts, and I've made a few myself.
-Back in Issue 9 I mentioned [Fold Up Toys]({% link _library/website/2025-05-05-fold-up-toys.md %}), one of my favourite papercraft sites, and in Issue 10 I mentioned the tools [Unfolder]({% link _library/website/2025-05-19-unfolder.md %}) and [Pepakura]({% link _library/website/2025-05-19-pepakura.md %}), which are used to create papercrafts.
+Back in Issue 9 I mentioned [Fold Up Toys]({% link _library/website/2025-05-05-fold-up-toys.md %}), one of my favourite papercraft sites, and in Issue 10 I mentioned the tools [Unfolder]({% link _library/app/2025-05-19-unfolder.md %}) and [Pepakura]({% link _library/app/2025-05-19-pepakura.md %}), which are used to create papercrafts.

 This spaceship, however, I found on social media and it's lovely.
-The shape is relatively simple, but the hand-painted details really make it stand out, with the little cat pilot in the cockpit being a nice touch.
+The overall shape is relatively simple, but the hand-painted details really make it stand out.
+The tiny cat pilot in the cockpit is a particularly nice touch.

 ### [Scifi Corridor Archive](https://scificorridorarchive.com/)

+It's also a good example of a niche archive that has clearly been lovingly curated and maintained.
-This is a lovely archive of sci-fi corridor designs.
-Mostly from sci-fi and anime movies, but there's all sorts here.
-If you're an artist looking for inspiration, or just a fan of sci-fi design, this is a great place to explore.
-It's also a good example of a niche archive that has been lovingly curated and maintained.
+This is a lovely archive of sci-fi corridor designs, mostly from sci-fi and anime movies, though there's all sorts here.
+If you're an artist looking for inspiration, or just a fan of sci-fi design, it's a great place to explore.

 ### [David Attenborough’s Life’s Work, Searchable](https://attenborough-100.vercel.app/)

-David Attenborough is an English national treasure, and he's recently turned 100!
+David Attenborough is an English national treasure, and he's recently turned 100.

-This site is a searchable archive of his life's work, including all of his documentaries and TV shows.
-It's a great way to explore his work and find something new to watch.
-It covers nearly 5,000 episodes of television across 90 series and over 70 years of work.
-It's a great way to explore his work and impact on the animal kingdom, and nature documentaries in general.
+This site is a searchable archive of his life's work, including documentaries and TV shows spanning more than 70 years.
+It covers nearly 5,000 episodes across 90 series, making it a fascinating way to explore both his work and the history of nature documentaries in general.

 As an aside, here's a photo of David Attenborough showing a young King Charles III, then Prince Charles, and his sister Princess Anne a cockatoo.